Snowflake-Labs/sfquickstarts/site/sfguides/src/devops_dcm_terraform_github/devops_dcm_terraform_github.md

 ## Setup and Configure Terraform Cloud
 Duration: 7

-As discussed in the Overview section, you will need to have a Terraform Cloud Account for this guide.
+As discussed in the Overview section, you will need to have a Terraform Cloud Account for this quickstart.
 If you don't already have a Terraform Cloud account you can create on for free.
 Visit the [Create an account](https://app.terraform.io/signup/account) page to get started.
 After you create your account you'll be asked to provide an organization name.

 Begin by [logging in to your Terraform Cloud account](https://app.terraform.io/).
 Please note your organization name, we'll need it later.
 If you've forgotten, you can find your organization name in the top navigation bar and in the URL.